 The process of getting your car, filing papers, and selling it at an auction is long and tiring, however, it does happen sometimes.

 Getting your car repossessed by a lender can be disheartening, however, there might be hope.
 If you’re late on payment of your car title loan, your lender will usually send you a notice for the repossession of your car.

 This money should, also, be above the fee spent in filing your papers as well.
-Your lender is legally obligated to give you whatever money is left from the money acquired after auctioning of your vehicle.
+Your lender is legally obligated in some locations to give you whatever money is left from the money acquired after auctioning off your vehicle.

 Whatever the case may be, it is always advisable to call your lender the minute you realize you cannot keep up with the payments.
 Communication is always the best option in situations like these.